The AsureQuality Carbon Plus Biodiversity Standard

 We think a Voluntary Carbon Market (VCM) plays a critical role in Aotearoa New Zealand’s transition to a low emissions economy.

-AsureQuality is creating a voluntary carbon programme built on enhancing native ecosystems and supporting communities across Aotearoa.
+AsureQuality is exploring the creation of a Carbon Plus Biodiversity Standard as part of avoluntary carbon market built to enhance native ecosystems and support communities across Aotearoa.

 The programme will meet growing demand for high-integrity carbon offsets that meet international standards.
 It will focus on indigenous biodiversity and provide a way for landowners to get compensated fairly for ecosystem restoration.

 Reducing emissions is the goal for Aotearoa - but that won’t get us to where we need to be to meet our commitments under the Paris Agreement and our Zero Carbon Act.
 We need to increase our carbon sinks, but not at the expense of our cherished indigenous species or livelihoods.
-We see these big problems:
+We see four key problems that this programme can address:

 We aim to solve these connected problems, giving more options to both landowners and credit buyers, while scaling up planting of native vegetation across the motu.

-Our plan is to create and manage a voluntary carbon scheme that will support a rapid scale-up of native biodiversity across Aotearoa New Zealand.
+Our plan is to create and manage a voluntary carbon programme that will support a rapid scale-up of native biodiversity across Aotearoa New Zealand.
 Following international best practices, it will focus on native ecosystem restoration, starting with Afforestation, Reforestation and Revegetation (ARR).
-In the future we are open to expanding the programme to include other ecosystems and activities and explore incorporation of biodiversity credits.
+In the future we are open to expanding the programme to include other ecosystems and activities and exploring a standard for specific generation of biodiversity credits.

 What makes AsureQuality the best placed organisation to deliver this?